ONSITE ADVANCED STEM CELL LABORATORY

 Autologous orthopedic stem cell formulations are composed of a complex collection of cells and factors that promote tissue regeneration.
 The ability to separate concentrate, and fortify these stem cell formulations is essential for achieving the best possible outcomes.
 Automated bedside systems are often promoted for autologous stem cell treatment.
 These systems provide a simplified preparation of platelet rich plasma (PRP) and bone marrow concentrates.
 When these systems are employed, rigid parameters and automation mean that there is little room to customize the final stem cell and PRP formulations.

-Inside our lab in our Charlotte, NC facility
+Inside our Stem cell laboratory in our Charlotte, NC facility

 Our proprietary protocols allow us to collect high quantities of viable stem cells, support cells, and cellular factors that promote a regenerative response.
 We have advanced technology, instrumentation, and expertise to reliably produce high quality stem cell formulations for our patients.